• Home

 • Long-term Well-being:

-• Setting the Foundation: Mental health and wellness at law school serve as a foundation for future endeavors.
-Skills and habits developed now will be beneficial in a legal career and other aspects of life.
+• Setting the Foundation: Mental health serves as a foundation for future endeavours.
+Skills and habits developed now will benefit a legal career and other aspects of life.

 • Career Success: Professionals with a history of maintaining mental wellness are often better at handling high-pressure situations, negotiations, and client interactions.